Falfurrias, Texas: History

 The state granted a petition by local residents to form a new county, Brooks, with Falfurrias as its county seat in 1911.
 Irrigation methods introduced to the area in the 1920s brought in truck farming and the citrus fruit industry.
 The city became a primary trade and shipping center for the surrounding region.
 The area received another economic boost in the 1930s and 1940s when extensive oil and gas reserves were discovered around Falfurrias.

-The city had a population of 6,712 in 1950, which declined throughout the latter half of the 20th century; 5,297 people were living in Falfurrias in 2000, and 4,981 in 2010.
+The city had a population of 6,712 in 1950, which declined throughout the latter half of the 20th century; 5,297 people were living in Falfurrias in 2000, 4,981 in 2010, and 4,609 in 2020.

 The U.S. Customs and Border Protection opened a station in Falfurrias in 1940; the present border checkpoint south of the city opened in 1994.
 It was renovated and enlarged in 2019, adding new cameras and X-ray machines.
 According to an NPR report, the station has been increasingly busy due to a surge of migrants coming from Central America.
 So many migrants die trying to hike around the checkpoint that there have been calls for it to be closed or moved.

-Name origin
+Etymology

 The name "Falfurrias" antedates Anglo association with the area, and its derivation is uncertain.
 Town founder Edward C. Lasater claimed that it was a Lipan word meaning "the land of heart's delight".
 Others believed that it was the Spanish name for a native desert flower known as the heart's delight.
 Another theory is that Falfurrias is a misspelling of one or another Spanish or French word.
 Still another theorizes that the name refers to a local shepherd named Don Filfarrias.
 The term filfarrias is Mexican slang for "dirty and untidy".